voidspawner/void.lang/README.md

 Will be available in 2024.

 ## V O I D engine godot
-Utilizes the **Godot Engine** free game engine to create 2D and 3D applications and games.
+Utilizes the **Godot Engine** free game engine to create 2D and 3D apps and games.

 ## V O I D engine unreal
-Utilizes the **Unreal Engine 5.4** commercial game engine to create 2D and 3D applications and games.
+Utilizes the **Unreal Engine 5.4** commercial game engine to create 2D and 3D apps and games.

 ## V O I D ai
 Generate **images・videos・texts・assets**.
 A limited number of uses are available for free.
 To use extra **V O I D ai** you can **pay** with **⦵ voids** digital currency.